 - 3.5.5 Housing will be delivered in the district from a range of potential sources, including: - Outstanding commitments (including sites with planning permission, and outstanding allocations from the 2000 Local Plan). - Large potential sites within settlements as identified in the Council's Strategic Housing Land Availability Assessment (Review 2014).
 The next review of the Plan may provide an opportunity to explore whether to allocate this source of supply in order to provide greater certainty over future delivery. - Small windfall sites (within settlements and outside) an estimated rate is included, based on historical evidence of completions and taking account of likely future changes in supply. - Rural exception sites large specific sites identified in the Council's Strategic Housing Land Availability Assessment (Review 2014). - New allocations on the edge of settlements as identified in Policy GROWTH 4 and Part 2 of the Local Plan. - Broad locations on the edge of key settlements as identified in the key diagrams below.
-Specific sites will be identified through the future Local Plan review. - Table 3.2 summarises how and where housing is likely to be delivered in East 3.5.6 Cambridgeshire over the Plan period.
-It identifies there will be sufficient overall supply of land to meet the district's housing requirement of 11,500 dwellings, as set out in Policy GROWTH 1.
-The latest projections (as at September 2014) indicate that an estimated 12,000 additional dwellings could come forward between 2011 and 2031.
+Specific sites will be identified through the future Local Plan review. - 3.5.6 Table 3.2 summarises how and where housing is likely to be delivered in East Cambridgeshire over the Plan period.
+It identifies there will be sufficient overall supply of land to meet the district's housing requirement of 5,400 11,500 dwellings, as set out in Policy GROWTH 1.
+The latest projections (as at September 2014August 2022) indicate that an estimated 12,000 over 7,000 additional dwellings could come forward between 2011 2022 and 2031, with a further identifiable supply of over 2,000 dwellings beyond the plan period (i.e. post 2031).
 It is estimated that approximately 6,500 of these dwellings will be on new allocations, mainly on the edge of existing towns and villages.
-The table also includes reference to 'broad locations', which are identified in the key diagrams below.
-The diagrams are indicative only and identify broad areas on the edge of Soham and Littleport which were identified as 'phase 2' sites in the Soham and Littleport Masterplans, and could be developed in the future.
+The table also includes excludes reference to, or any assumed further supply from, 'broad locations', which are identified in the key diagrams below.
+The diagrams are indicative only and identify broad areas on the edge of Soham and Littleport which were identified as 'phase 2' sites in the Soham and Littleport Masterplans, and could be developed in the future. two of which, out of the five identified, have recently received planning permission for development.
 The supply from this source is not anticipated to be required in strategic terms until the later part of the Plan period.
 Therefore the locations are broadly identified at this stage - and it is intended that the specific site boundaries will be identified through the next Local Plan review.
 There is sufficient identified capacity on the edge of Soham and Littleport to enable this source of supply to be realised.
-The table also shows that the distribution of development accords with the locational strategy in Policy GROWTH 2, with significant new land allocations proposed on the edge of Elv.
-Soham and Littleport, and smaller amounts on the edge of villages where this is supported by the local community.
+The table also shows that the distribution of development accords with the locational strategy in Policy GROWTH 2, with significant new land allocations proposed on the edge of Ely, Soham and Littleport, and smaller amounts on the edge of villages where this is supported by the local community.
 A full list of allocation sites is set out in Policy GROWTH 4 (with site-specific policies contained in Part 2 of this Local Plan).